Smolajny: History

-The Warmian village of Schmoleinen was founded in 1290 near Guttstadt (Dobre Miasto) and Allenstein (Olsztyn) by Ermland (Warmia) Bishop Heinrich Fleming.
+The village was founded in 1290 by Bishop of Warmia Heinrich Fleming.
 From 1350 it served as the summer residence of the prince-bishops of Warmia.
 It was destroyed by war in 1414, 1454, 1519–21 and 1709 and was rebuilt each time.

-In 1945, after the collapse of Nazi Germany, Warmia and Schmoleinen were taken over by the Soviet Union, then transferred to Poland as part of the Recovered Territories.
-Smolajny has since remained part of Poland.
+In 1454, it was incorporated to Poland by King Casimir IV Jagiellon upon the request of the anti-Teutonic Prussian Confederation, and confirmed as part of Poland in 1466.
+It was the favourite summer residence of leading Polish Enlightenment poet Ignacy Krasicki.
+It was annexed by Prussia in the First Partition of Poland in 1772, and from 1871 it also formed part of Germany.
+In 1945, after the defeat of Nazi Germany in World War II, Smolajny became again part of Poland.

 In 1975–98 Smolajny belonged administratively to Olsztyn Voivodeship.

 Monuments

 Located in Smolajny is a former summer palace of the bishops of Warmia built in 1741–46 in the Rococo style by Prince-Bishop Adam Stanisław Grabowski.
-The palace became the favorite residence of the famous satirist and fabulist, Prince-Bishop Ignacy Krasicki, who had served as Bishop Grabowski's coadjutor.
+The palace became the favorite residence of the famous satirist and fabulist, future Prince-Bishop Ignacy Krasicki, who had served as Bishop Grabowski's coadjutor.
 Krasicki established there a beautiful park and built a gate tower (1765).
 The palace building is now used by an agricultural school.

 The village also features 18th- and 19th-century houses.